100+ Popular Hungarian Surnames Or Last Names, With Meanings

 Kadar means ‘cooper or barrel maker’ in Hungarian.
 It is an occupational name and also has Slavic origin.

 Kalmar is an occupational name for ‘shopkeeper or merchant’.
-It is also one of the popular German last names.
+It is also one of the popular German last names and comes from the word ‘kram,’ meaning ‘trading post tent.’

-Kardos means ‘sword,’ and is an occupational surname indicating sword makers, soldiers, or one with a pugnacious nature.
+Kardos is an occupational surname indicating sword makers, soldiers, or one with a pugnacious nature.
+This surname has Turkish origins in the word ‘kard,’ meaning ‘sword.’

 It is derived from the Hungarian word ‘kerek,’ meaning ‘wheel.’
-This is an occupational name for a maker of wheels.
+This is an occupational name for a maker of wheels or a ‘wheelwright.’

 This common surname is derived from the Hungarian element ‘kis,’ meaning ‘small.’
 It is usually used as a nickname for a person of small stature.
 Some popular bearers of this surname are Tamas Pal Kiss, the Hungarian racing driver, and Zoltan Kiss, the Hungarian football player.